 We are working with Sarah Turner Consulting Safeguarding Solutions.
 Sarah will be providing the team with independent information advice and guidance along with the support of our statutory agencies.

 Our safeguarding policy can be found within the document and policies area of the website.

-We live in an ever changing, digital world with children increasing having access to the internet.
+We live in an ever changing, digital world with children increasingly having access to the internet.
 Keeping safe online is a vital part of safeguarding the pupils at Robert Le Kyng Primary School.
 We actively teach children about keeping safe online through our cross-curricular Computing curriculum.
 Further information is kept in our e-safety policy.